CongLeSolutionX/swift-language-book-for-vietnamese/README.md

 # The Swift Programming Language

+The Swift Programming Language book for Vietnamese.
+This repo is a cloned version of the [official version].

 This repository contains the source for *The Swift Programming Language* (sometimes abbreviated as TSPL), which is published on [docs.swift.org][published]